 Capture and Analyze Transportation Management System Data

 Capturing data is essential to understanding whether carriers live up to their commitments.
-For instance, the TMS might track pickup and delivery timeliness explains Inbound Logistics.
+For instance, the TMS might track pickup and delivery timeliness.

-Of course, tracking carrier data is excellent, but the right system should track all 3PL, LSP, forwarder, or any other freight management partners’ data that you co-own or need as well.
+Of course, tracking carrier data is excellent.
+The right system should track all 3PL, LSP, forwarder, or any other freight management partners’ data that you co-own or need as well.

 Evaluate How Your Transportation Management System Supports Omnichannel Expansion